jessepav/lacygoill-wiki-backup/vim/ex.md

 ##
 ### When can I omit it?
 (2)

-When you're using Neovim:

-    $ echo text    | nvim
-    $ echo '1t1|x' | nvim -es /tmp/file

-Or when you start Vim in Ex mode with  `-e` (or `-E`), and you want the stdin to be read as an Ex command:
+When you start Vim in Ex mode with `-e`  (or `-E`), and you want the stdin to be read as an Ex command:

     $ echo '%s/X/l/|%p' | vim -es <(echo "helXo\nworXd")
     hello~